Diversity Recruitment and Enrichment for Admission into Medicine (DREAM)

 - Medical College Admissions Test (MCAT) score of 494 or higher.

 Applications are now closed.
-Please visit our website in Fall 2021 to apply.
+Please revisit in Fall 2022.